BigPolarBear1/factorization/README.md

 TO DO:

 -We can actually treat singular roots as non-singular roots.
 Thats exactly what I'm doing in CUDA_QS_Variant.. so I need to implement that so we can properly use hensel's lemma.</br>
--Need to rapidly cycle through k values (as in zx^2+yx-Nk) .. until one is found where a bunch of singular roots lift very highly within our sieve region.
-Additionally finding an optimal sieve region can also be investigated.
+-Need to rapidly cycle through k values (as in zx^2+yx-Nk) .. until one is found where a bunch of singular roots lift very highly within our sieve region....
+Ideally we would create a sieve interval to find these ideal k values.. but this requires my lifting code to be fast first.
+Additionally finding an optimal sieve region can also be investigated...
 The main idea is to just focus on small factors that lift very high p-adically.. because that will really saturate our sieve region.

 #### To run from folder "Coefficient_Sieve" (Experimental WORK IN PROGRESS):</br></br>